kepoff/Camiel_github_tutorial/README.md

 - use "git status" to see what changed

-- use "git commit -a -m"
+- use "git commit -a -m" if you use -m than you need to write a message. -a means all the files will be committed

 - use "git push" to publish on git hub and input username and password